Hoppers of North Carolina:

 behavior Can be attracted at night with a light.

 comments This is one of several species that have a dark scutellum, and therefore it could be confused with others.
 These species with a dark scutellum, in order from most to least dark, are: pfrimmeri (BG), penenoeva (BG), noeva (BG), and aspera.
 E. pfrimmeri and penenoeva have completely dark scutellums, but in the former the scutellum is blackish whereas in the latter it tends to be a dark chestnut-brown color.
 Additionally, the black mesonotum is visible through the pronotum in pfrimmeri; in penenoeva, the mesonotum does not appear through as dark.
 E. noeva has a chestnut to reddish-brown scutellum that has dark lateral triangles, contrasting with the black scutellum of pfrimmeri, but like pfrimmeri the dark mesonotum shows through the pronotum.
 While the scutellum coloration may be similar between E. noeva and E. penenoeva, besides the previously stated differences in the mesonotum being visible through the pronotum, noeva seems to lack small black dots or smudges near the apical veins, whereas penenoeva can have these spots.
 E. aspera has a brown to dark brown scutellum, and in var. 'kanensis' the upper apical cell of each wing is dark.
-Finally, E. noeva has a pale abdomen dorsally, whereas the other three species have dark abdomens dorsally.
+Finally, and perhaps most importantly, E. noeva has a pale abdomen dorsally, whereas the other three species have dark abdomens dorsally.

 status [Native:] [Introduced:] [Extirpated:]